jsbueno/extradict/README.md

 2, 3
 ```

-It works with Python 3.4+ "enum"s - which is great as it allow one
+It works with Python "Enum"s - which is great as it allow one
 to use the enums by their own name, without having to prepend the Enum class
 every time:
 ```python